Manitoba Big Game Trophy Association

 For entries to qualify for the MBGTA Records Book, Provincial Champion or any other awards the following criteria applies.
 All animals must meet the minimum score requirements, have been harvested in Manitoba under the authority of a legal Provincial Hunting license for that species in full compliance with the Manitoba Wildlife Act and/or similar statutes, scored by a member of the MBGTA and officially entered by December 31st of the year harvested.
 The hunter's license number must be recorded on the score sheet.

-Entries which are late, pick-ups or taken under the authority of a Native Treaty Number or Metis Harvester Card are classified as “Book Only” and are eligible to receive a Certificate of Merit only.
+Entries which are, late, pick-up or those taken under the any other authority such as a Treaty Number or Métis Harvester Card are classified as “Book Only” and are eligible to receive a Certificate of Merit only.

 The Provincial Big Game Competition and Awards are open to residents of Manitoba only.
 Non-Resident hunters with qualifying entries will be acknowledged with a Certificate of Merit and listed in the Record Book.
 Hunters guided by valid registered members of the (MLOA) Manitoba Lodges & Outfitters Association are eligible for awards sponsored by them.

 a) All specimens are measured using the Boone & Crocket system of measuring big game animals.